Missing U (song): Composition

 "Missing U" is a synth-pop and disco song about when people disappear as well as the singer's relationship with her fans.
 The chorus is backed by bubbling synths, while the rest of the song contains a minimal drum beat and grandiose synth loops.
 The song is considered a departure from Robyn's previous work, lacking the climax that her previous songs had, instead taking on a more demo-like quality.
 The song was written and produced by Robyn, Klas Åhlund, and Joseph Mount.

 Critical reception

+The song was critically lauded upon release.
 Amanda Arnold, writing for The Cut, called the song "characteristically dance-y and synth-based and impossible to get out of your head once it's there."
 She also compared the song favourably to Robyn's previous singles "Dancing on My Own" and "Call Your Girlfriend".
 Spencer Kornhaber of The Atlantic wrote that "Robyn holds back just enough to describe something too difficult, or too ephemeral, to deal with otherwise."